spencerkingman-niche/niche-team-name-game/README.md

 One day, in a FE meeting, it became clear to me that I didn't know who the new people were, or their names.
 I figured that it was probably difficult for them to learn who everyone here is.
 I got the idea for a little name learning game, based loosely on Memory.
 I knew that the Niche team page, with it's uniform and up-to-date photos, was a great asset.

 I also thought it would be fun to have a little project, all my own, like I used to make before I got this job.
 The code wouldn't have to conform to any standards.
 I could just throw it together, not worrying about the form or the details too much.
-I worked on it for two nights.
+I worked on it over two days.
+Updating it for new people takes about 15 minutes.

 # Part 1: Concept